 Taylor has been coaching for the past 11 years with the last 7 having been with the JO competition team.
 Taylor grew up doing gymnastics all the way through high school, and loved swinging bars but now you can pretty much always find her right next to the beam, her favorite event to coach.
 Taylor graduated with a business degree in analytics and a minor in psychology from UNCW.
 When she is not at the gym she also works with Dr. Dave Tilley at Shift Movement Science.
 SHIFT is an educational and consulting company built to give people the tools, ideas, and latest science to help change athlete’s lives.
 Taylor helps run and organize their gymnastics educational courses and webinars and provides data driven research on a variety of sport specific studies.
 She is working towards completing her Certified Strength and Conditioning Coaching Certification.
 She writes the group and individual athletes strength/mobility plans from Pre-team – Level 10.
 Taylors favorite thing about coaching is being able to help athletes reach their personal goals and the bonds she builds with her athletes.
-Outside of the gym you can usually find her at the beach, a coffee shop or working out.
+When Taylor is not in the gym you can usually find her at the beach, a coffee shop or working out.

 Callie has been at Gymnastics Unlimited since she was 3 years old!
 She has been coaching at GU for over 4 years now.
 Her favorite event was always bars, but she love coaching floor!
 She is a sociology major at UNCW.
 Callie’s favorite thing about coaching has been working with kids to build strength and confidence in their abilities.
 Outside of the Gym you can find her on the beach or shopping!